-This program allows students to gain experience by working part-time for one or more of the cooperating government agencies and private foundations participating in the program.
+This program allows students to gain experience by volunteering part-time for one or more of the cooperating government agencies and private foundations participating in the program.
 The student must be a major or minor in the Biological Sciences and must work at least 40 documented hours for one of the agencies to get one hour of upper-division credit.
-A maximum of two hours of credit can be obtained in this program, unless approved by Dr. Tim Patton (program coordinator).
-No more than one hour of credit will be permitted at a job site unless approved in advance by Dr. Patton.
+A maximum of two hours of credit can be obtained in this program.

 Permission to participate in this program must be obtained from Dr. Tim Patton in the Department of Biological Sciences prior to contact with the cooperating agency.
-To get upper-division college credit the student must enroll in CONS 4971.
-Additional information may obtained by contacting Dr. Tim Patton, (580) 745-2284; email tpatton@SE.edu.
+To get upper-division college credit the student must enroll in FWS 4971.
+Additional information may obtained by contacting Dr. Tim Patton, (580) 745-2284; e-mail tpatton@se.edu